Art Glass in the Wolfe & Wolfe Prairies

 The Col house today.
 The little palm trees in the front have grown quite a bit!

-Apartments in San Jose, no longer existing
+The Wolfe Apartments in San Jose, no longer existing

 This building in San Jose, originally built as the Prussia Apartments, is still used as an apartment building.
 It has many original exterior and interior details.